On the POW line: Boussh in between the Rebels and the Bounty Hunters at the Parade of Wonders, Calgary Expo. © J. Ashley Nixon

 Boushh: is she a rebel or bounty hunter?

-Some of these photographs are featured in my new book All Dressed Up: Portraits of Cosplayers.
-You can view (virtual flip page) and/or purchase a print copy or Instant PDF version (viewable on any device) via this link.
+Some of these photographs are featured in my book All Dressed Up: Portraits of Cosplayers.
+You can see and purchase a copy from Betula Books.

-Copies are also available for purchase at The Camera Store, Calgary.
+Copies are also available to buy at The Camera Store, Calgary.

 Pingback: All dressed up: Portraits of Cosplayers – NixonsCan